Online Speculative Decoding: Online Speculative Decoding

 \section{Online Speculative Decoding}

-We propose the online speculative decoding approach to update the draft model dynamically for more effective suggestions.
+We propose the online speculative decoding approach to update the draft model dynamically.
 We frame the learning problem based on the aforementioned auxiliary information as online knowledge distillation, where the teacher and student models correspond to the target and draft LLMs in speculative decoding, respectively.
-We elaborate on the details below.